How do you ensure five pallets worth of cabbage get to those experiencing need before it spoils?

 That is a very real problem Scott and Tiffany Whaley once had to solve at the Kershaw Area Resource Exchange (KARE), a nonprofit providing hunger relief and crisis assistance in Kershaw, South Carolina.

 They discuss that, ways to replicate their community service model, and more with Evan Sanford in this episode of “Inside Our Towns.”
-You can listen to their conversation here:

 I first met the Whaleys during the reporting trip my Our Towns colleague, and fiancé, Michelle Ellia and I took in August.
 I wrote about our first impressions here, and about Kershaw’s embrace of “new ideas in old spaces” here, where we saw the impact of the Arras Foundation, Community Heart & Soul®, and several local nonprofits.